-Yes No Need More Info Not Applicable FACTORS This factor is important to my community Back-up generators are in place at pump stations (where they exist) to ensure equipment continues to operate in an extended power outage.
-Community-based water safety messages are shared in schools and the community-at-large to ensure safe drinking water is maintained at all times and to reduce drinking contaminated water.
-Community Environmental Health Officers maintains pipes and taps to prevent pipeline failure and reduce leakage in the future.
-Inspectors perform regular safety checks of farm and residential wells.
-Community Environmental Health Officers perform regular safety checks of water reservoirs and community taps.
-The community has plans in place for water distribution (e.g., water trucks) should the community experience a loss of potable water.
-If applicable, the community has policies in place to limit non-essential water usage (e.g., watering lawn) during times of drought.
-If applicable, the community has updated old and worn out pipes to prevent pipeline failure in the future.
+- Ensure back-up generators are in place at pump stations (where they exist) to ensure equipment continues to operate in an extended power outage. - Ensure community-based water safety messages are shared in schools and the community-at-large to ensure safe drinking water is maintained at all times and to reduce drinking contaminated water. - Ensure Community Environmental Health Officer maintains pipes and taps to prevent pipeline failure and reduce leakage in the future. - Ensure inspectors perform regular safety checks of farm and residential wells. - Ensure inspectors perform regular safety checks of water reservoirs and community taps. - Ensure the community has plans in place for water distribution (e.g., water trucks) when the community does not have local potable water source OR should the community experience a loss of potable water from a community tap. - If applicable, ensure the community has policies in place to limit non-essential water usage (e.g., watering lawn) during times of drought. - If applicable, ensure the community has updated old and worn out pipes to prevent pipeline failure in the future.